jrcody38/WorkflowManager/README.md

 # WorkflowManager
-Console application with some file and text manipulation as well as some thread synchronization.
+Application featuring file manipulation and I/O as well as thread synchronization.
 Full description of specifications included in "info.pdf".
 Written in C# using Visual Studio.